Expenditures in the United States federal budget: Discretionary spending

 Discretionary spending is spending that is not mandated on a multi-year basis by existing legislation, and thus must be determined anew in each year's budget.
 Discretionary spending is used to fund the Cabinet Departments (e.g., the Department of Education) and Agencies (e.g., the Environmental Protection Agency), although these are often the recipients of some mandatory funding as well.
 Discretionary budget authority is established annually by Congress, as opposed to mandatory spending that is required by laws that span multiple years, such as Social Security or Medicare.

 The Federal government spent approximately $600 billion during 2016 on the Cabinet departments and Agencies, excluding the Department of Defense, representing 16% of budgeted expenditures or about 3.3% of GDP.
 The 2011 budget included estimated spending for 2010, shown in the graph at right for selected departments and agencies with over $10 billion in budget authority.

 Funding for the Department of Defense is mostly discretionary, but is excluded from this total and analyzed separately in this article.
 However, certain defense-related spending is included in other departments, such as Homeland Security and Veteran's Affairs.
 The U.S. Constitution (Article I, Section 8) grants the Congress the authority to "To raise and support armies, but no appropriation of money to that use shall be for a longer term than two years."

 Funding for science research and development is mainly funded through discretionary funding through agencies such as the National Institutes of Health, Department of Energy Office of Science, National Aeronautics and Space Administration, and National Science Foundation.
 Slightly more than half of federal research and development funds go to the Department of Defense and thus overlaps with military spending.

 Several politicians and think tanks have proposed freezing non-defense discretionary spending at particular levels and holding this spending constant for various periods of time.
 President Obama proposed freezing discretionary spending representing approximately 12% of the budget in his 2011 State of the Union address.

 Interest expense

-Budgeted net interest on the public debt was approximately $245 billion in FY2012 (7% of spending).
-During FY2012, the government also accrued a non-cash interest expense of $187 billion for intra-governmental debt, primarily the Social Security Trust Fund, for a total interest expense of $432 billion.
+Interest expense on the public debt was approximately $678 billion in FY2023.
+During FY2023, the government also accrued a non-cash interest expense of $197 billion for intra-governmental debt, primarily the Social Security Trust Fund, for a total interest expense of $875 billion.
 This accrued interest is added to the Social Security Trust Fund and therefore the national debt each year and will be paid to Social Security recipients in the future.
 However, since it is a non-cash expense it is excluded from the budget deficit calculation.

-Net interest costs paid on the public debt declined from $203 billion in 2011 to $187 billion in 2012 because of lower interest rates.
-Should these rates return to historical averages, the interest cost would increase dramatically.